redu/untied/README.md

 ### Publisher

-You need to set some configurations on the publisher side:
+You need to do some configurations on the publisher side:

 ```ruby
 UntiedObserver.configure do |config|